triflicacid/c-vm/docs/CPU.md

 ## Registers

 Registers are a small single-word storage slot.

-There are `REG_COUNT` registers, all of which are general purpose, except
-- `REG_IP` : index of the instruction pointer register.
-This points to the next instruction to be fetched or, in case of an error, where the data was fetched from.
-- `REG_FLAG` : a special register used to output additional data from instructions.
-Examples include integer under-/over-flow from `n`-byte arithmatic, joind div-mod opertions etc...
+See `Register.md`.

 ## Memory